BParadowski/designo/README.md

 ## Css

 1. Some svgs use "stroke" attribute instead of "fill"

 2. To add custom classes that work with tailwind modifiers (like :hover etc.) you need to use **@layer base/components/utilities** directive in the global css file.

+3. Percentage values in `background-position-x/y` property are based on relation of background size to the element size.
+For instance if the background image is _larger_ than the element, positive values move the image to the _left_.
+If the background image is _smaller_ however, positive values move it _right_...
+Due to this behavior they are a bad choice in reponsive designes. **Best stick to flat numbers for individual container sizes**.
+In this case they simply mean offset from left or top.

 ### **Unwieldy images**